The festive season has officially been kicked off in Amherst!

 Did you know that holiday lighting is said to increase your serotonin levels?

-As you may have noticed over the past couple of years the Town of Amherst has worked hard to redesign and improve our winter décor for residents and visitors alike to enjoy.
-We welcome you and your families to come and enjoy the lights and let the brightness of our new lights boost your day.
+As you may have noticed over the past couple of years the Town of Amherst has worked hard to redesign and improve our winter décor for residents and visitors to enjoy.
+We encourage you and your families to come and enjoy the lights, and let the brightness of our new lights boost your day.

-There are so many beautiful holiday displays at homes and businesses throughout the town this season, we encourage you to take an evening stroll to take them all in and feel that the Christmas spirit is alive and well in Amherst this holiday season!
+There are so many beautiful holiday displays on our town’s homes and businesses this season.
+We encourage you to take an evening stroll to take them all in, and to feel the Christmas spirit, which is alive and well in Amherst this holiday season!

 When the weather gets dreary, please come and enjoy the indoor walking track at the Amherst Stadium or take a stroll along the Big Block Walk downtown.
 The walking will help you reduce the stress of the holidays.